parkerdavis1/portfolio-eleventy/projects/ebird-weather.md

 Open Weather recently introduced the ["One Call" API](https://openweathermap.org/api/one-call-3#history) which is very similar to Visual Crossing so I decided to give it a try.

 One perk was the API automatically returned weather for the minute that you request, instead of having to do multiple API requests and calculations.
-Because the returned data is for the minute requested, it is far easier to parse.
 This improved efficiency and greatly reduced complexity for very recent weather requests.

-OpenWeather does require inputting a UNIX time stamp for queries.
-Because the location of a checklist is not necessarily in the same timezone as the user, I needed some way to find the timezone offset for any given location.
+OpenWeather does require inputting a UNIX timestamp for queries.
+Because the location of a checklist is not necessarily in the same timezone as the user, in order to calculate the UNIX timestamp I needed some way to find the timezone offset for any given location.
 I looked into a few tools and services but they seemed overly bloated, complex or too expensive.

-Eventually I realized OpenWeather does provide timezone offset data in its API returns, so it was only a matter of making a pre-weather query to get the timezone offset for a location, then use that data to calculate the necessary UNIX time stamps to then make the actual weather requests.
+Eventually I realized OpenWeather provides timezone offset data in its API returns, so it was only a matter of making a pre-weather query to get the timezone offset for a location, then use that data to calculate the necessary UNIX timestamps to make the actual weather requests.
 Some minor inefficiency but necessary due to this specific API's quirks.

 ## Svelte and added customization